 Immunoprecipitation is going magnetic!

-While agarose / sepharose slurry worked great when you wanted to purify large amounts of protein or antibody, it turned out not to be so well suited for the smaller scale isolation of specific proteins and protein complex.
+While agarose/Sepharose® slurry and columns perform well for purification of large amounts of protein or antibody, they’re not that well suited for smaller-scale isolation of specific proteins and protein complexes.

-Thousands of scientists are moving away from Sepharose® and agarose.
-They now prefer to use magnetic beads.
+Thousands of scientists are moving away from Sepharose® and agarose and are adopting magnetic beads.

 Easy and efficient washing